whisper_dictation

 Download language models

 Help!
-Get us a better video card (PayPal donation link).
+Get this project off the ground with some better hardware (PayPal donation link).

 Start chatting